elinakki/Task1_1/README.md

-# All the codes of web-tekniikat 2022
+Some of the codes of web-tekniikat 2022